 There is an increasing number of online fashion retailers with multi million dollar valuations.
 In March of 2015, luxury fashion retailer Farfetch was valued at $1bn.
 Although, the valuation may be considered a bit inflated by some, Farfetch isn't the only online fashion retailer with multi million dollar valuations.
-Nasty Gal, The Lucky Group, Shoe Dazzle and many others have had been funded by venture capital funds to the tune of tens of millions of dollars.
+Nasty Gal, Shoe Dazzle and many others have had been funded by venture capital funds to the tune of tens of millions of dollars.

 So if you have any inclination towards the idea, that you can start an online fashion retail business of your own, I'll point you to a few things that help make an online fashion retailer successful after describing the sort of website you should be looking to build.